FixTheCode/jupyter/README.md

 + SpeechRecognition, supports several speech detection APIs
 + Google Speech Recognition API

+### Uses

+Apart from running interactive data science experiments the results can be published.
+You can calculate/run an entire notebook non-interactively and save the results in a variety of formats such as HTML, PDF etc.  This make notebooks a useful tool in reporting schedules and even ETL workflows.
+There are even packages that create interactive dashboards for a richer use experience.

 ### Set-up

 TL;DR Use Azure Notebooks as they have more utilities and software pre installed.